 :build-inputs [:watch-dirs example.tool.extra]

-A symbol is assume to be a ClojureScript namespace.
+A symbol is assumed to be a ClojureScript namespace.